Diabetes in Indigenous Australians: Remoteness

-Remoteness of Aboriginal communities and disparity in socioeconomic circumstances has also contributed to the prevalence of diabetes in Aboriginal Australians.
-Consequently, refined foods have seemingly replaced healthy alternatives, as communities are denied access to fresh and healthy foods due to limited available resources.
-Similarly, many Aboriginal people are said to live in poverty, with community's dependent on welfare and most being plagued by unemployment.
-Development of dependence on tobacco and alcohol has forced their need to be frugal with their money for healthy foods such as green vegetables and fruits, and in turn, only being able to afford energy dense, filling foods, which are often high in fats and sugar.
-Hence, there is a direct correlation between the disparity of wealth, obesity and subsequent morbidity.
-Consequently, this is a main contributor to Aboriginal people and Torres Strait Islanders being 2-4 more times likely to suffer from this condition.
+The remoteness of Aboriginal communities and socioeconomic disparity have contributed to the prevalence of diabetes in Aboriginal Australians.
+Consequently, refined foods have seemingly replaced healthy alternatives, as communities are denied access to fresh and healthy foods due to limited resources.
+Many Aboriginal people live in poverty, with unemployment and dependence on welfare being common in many communities.
+Energy dense, filling foods, which are often high in fats and sugar, are more common in the diets of people living in poverty.
+There are direct correlations between the disparity of wealth, obesity, and subsequent morbidity.
+This is a main contributor to Aboriginal people and Torres Strait Islanders being 2-4 more times likely to suffer from this condition.

 Health inequalities

 Health inequalities in society and lack of education can also contribute to the higher diagnosis of diabetes among Aboriginal and Torres Strait Islanders.